Streaming Codecs for Video and Audio: What Broadcasters Need to Know in 2024

 As you can tell, internet video requires a series of technologies built on top of each other to solve new challenges.
 The transport protocol falls into this category.

 Transport protocols are methods for streaming multimedia over the internet.
-They must be understood by both the sender and receiver in order to function.
+They must be understood by the sender and receiver to function.

-Protocols are regularly updated as technology advances, and MPEG-DASH is one that is on the rise.
+Protocols are regularly updated as technology advances, and MPEG-DASH is on the rise.

 Codecs and Bandwidth